joshnuss/requel/README.md

 # Requel

-Import `.sql` files with Vite.
-TypeScript compatible.
+Type-safe `.sql` files with Vite.

 ## Example

-Add the plugin in `vite.config.ts`
+1. Add the plugin in `vite.config.ts`

 ```ts
 import { defineConfig } from 'vite'